-Note 1 - Nature of the Business and Summary of Significant Accounting Policies:
+Note 1 - Summary of Significant Accounting Policies:

-Nature of the Business - Freshpet, Inc. (hereafter referred to as "Freshpet", the "Company", "we" or "our"), a Delaware corporation, manufactures and markets natural fresh meals, and treats for dogs and cats.
-The Company's products are distributed throughout the United States and other international markets into major retail classes including Grocery (including online), Mass and Club, Pet Specialty, and Natural retail.
+Freshpet, Inc. (hereafter referred to as "Freshpet", the "Company", "we," "us" or "our"), a Delaware corporation, manufactures and markets natural fresh meals and treats for dogs and cats.
+The Company's products are distributed throughout the United States, Canada and other international markets, into major retail classes including Grocery (including online), Mass and Club, Pet Specialty, and Natural retail.